aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheGlobalDbReadWriteSplittingPlugin.md

 ## Loading the Global Database Read/Write Splitting Plugin

-The GDB Read/Write Splitting plugin is not loaded by default.
+The GlobalDb Read/Write Splitting plugin is not loaded by default.
 To load the plugin, include it in the `plugins` connection parameter.
-See the example below to properly load the GDB read/write splitting plugin with these plugins.
+See the example below to properly load the GlobalDb read/write splitting plugin with these plugins.

 ```typescript
 const params = {